Perlover/bitcoin-kit-makefile/README.txt

 	twice pressing of ENTER (to check internet activity after firewall applying and if it's not - an auto resetting to all)

-How to update to v0.15.1 already previous installed one
+How to update to v0.16.0 already previous installed one (DEPRECATED)
 ---------------------------------------------------------------------

 If you already have installed the v0.14.*-uasfsegwit0.3 version (previous